nakulkush/Collabio_Collaboration_Made_Easy_Documentation/README.md

 # Collabio: Collaboration Made Easy

 Collabio is a browser-based virtual collaboration platform designed to recreate natural, human-like interactions in online meetings.
 It provides a 2D interactive workspace where users navigate as avatars, hold proximity-based video calls, collaborate on a synchronized whiteboard, and communicate through a global chat system.
 The platform focuses on making remote teamwork engaging, simple, and intuitive while maintaining a professional experience.
+(Code of the above project could not be made available as it is under official processes)

 ---